-School Project grants are not limited to residencies; however, residencies must include hands-on activities with at least one core group of students (minimum of five contact hours per student) and one planning session, for which the artist(s) must be paid.
+School Project grants are not limited to residencies; however, residencies must include hands-on activities with at least one core group of students (minimum of five contact hours per student) and one planning session between participating teachers and teaching artist(s), for which the artist(s) must be paid.
 Residencies should accomplish one or more of the following:

 - Emphasize learning in, through or about the arts

 - Encourage integration of the arts into the school curriculum